Sam Merrill Trail

 As a young man Merrill had lived with John Muir for a summer, which inspired a lifetime commitment to the outdoors and the Sierra Club.
 Merrill, who served as Clerk of the Superior Court of Los Angeles, was an active volunteer in the Sierra Club, leading outings for almost twenty years, serving on the Executive Committee of the Angeles Chapter from 1926 to 1935 and on the National Board of Directors of the Sierra Club from 1936 to 1937.
 When Sam Merrill died in 1948 the Sierra Club named the Echo Mountain Trail after him.

-The trail originated at the old railway's right of way just above a point called Hygeia Station and climbed by switchback up the steep face of the Echo promontory.
+The trail originated at the old railway's right of way just above a point called Hygeia Station and climbed by switchbacks up the steep face of the Echo promontory.
 In the late 1960s a housing development was established over the trail, and the trailhead was moved to an access alongside the Cobb Estate gateway at the top of Lake Avenue.

 The portion of the trail which was maintained by Merrill leads an approximate 21/2-mile trip directly to Echo Mountain and the ruins of the White City of the Mount Lowe Railway.
 It is also sometimes referred to as Lower Sam Merrill Trail because a section of the Mount Lowe 8, an old mule trail from the days of the Mount Lowe Tavern, was reopened, giving a continued hike into Grand Canyon and the site of the Tavern, and is referred to as Upper Sam Merrill Trail.

 In 1996 the national USA Today newspaper published a list of "10 Great North American Hikes", which included the Sam Merrill Trail as one of them.
 The list had originally appeared in the October 1996 issue of Men's Fitness magazine.